apakhbari/CheatSheets/Monitoring/Prometheus/README.md

   - topk
   - bottomk
   - quantile
+  - quantile_over_time --> for counter and gauge
+  - histogram_quantile --> for histogram
+  - count_values

 - min and max only show you the value of min & max, it might not be most practical since you won't understand which instance has the min/max value
 - For seeing which instance has the top/below k values, it is convenient to use tokk & bottomk.
 It is also going to show you all of lables